oldmanwhistler/Shiny-Math-Rocks/README.md

 ## Shiny Math Rocks

-Adds collectible D20 dice pawns can roll for a randomized mood effect.
-It's a drug that's safe and fun for the whole family!
+Adds D20 dice as a recreational drug pawns can roll for a randomized mood effect.
+Drugs: safe and fun for the whole family!
+Relive the BG3 dice roll experience in RimWorld.

 Inspired by a dumb comment I made when I saw [Dungeons and Pawns](https://steamcommunity.com/sharedfiles/filedetails/?id=3746765238) mod.

 Just like real life you can spend 15 silver for some shiny math rocks that make you happy inside... if they roll well.

+## Future Plans

+- Hire Amelia Tyler and Neil Newbon to make comments when you roll really well or really bad.
+- actually no, this is probably a one and done except it's kind of and easy to add new dice sets.

 ## Apologies

-Apologies to Matt and Brennan for using AI to make splash page art.
+Apologies to Matt and Brennan for using AI to make splash page art in their likeness.
 I am sorry I disappointed you. :(

 ## Source Code